US stocks edge higher as Wall Street watches for trade news

 FED WATCH: The Federal Reserve is set to leave its benchmark interest rate unchanged Wednesday and will likely signal that it expects rates to remain low well into next year despite a robust job market.
 The central bank reversed course in 2019 and cut rates three times to help support an economy threatened by trade disputes and slower growth.
 Many economists have said they think sluggish growth will even compel the Fed to cut rates at least once in 2020.

-LOW GAS: Chevron fell just under 1% after the energy company warned investors about a potential charge of up to $11 billion because of lower long-term prices for oil and natural gas.
+LOW GAS: Chevron fell 0.8% after the energy company warned investors about a potential charge of up to $11 billion because of lower long-term prices for oil and natural gas.
 The huge fourth-quarter write-down underscores the challenge posed by rising production that has prevented energy prices from increasing sharply during a time of increasing global demand.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.